Clara Doty Bates

 Clara Doty Bates (née, Doty; December 22, 1838 – October 14, 1895) was a 19th-century American author who published a number of volumes of poetry and juvenile literature.
 Many of these works were illustrated, the designs being furnished by her sister.
-Her work was published in St. Nicholas Magazine, The Youth's Companion, Golden Days for Boys and Girls, Wide Awake, Godey's Lady's Book, and Peterson's Magazine.
+Her work was published in St. Nicholas, The Youth's Companion, Golden Days for Boys and Girls, Wide Awake, Godey's Lady's Book, and Peterson's Magazine.
 During the World's Columbian Exposition, she had charge of the Children's Building.
-Bates died in 1895.

 Early life and education

 Clara Doty was born in Ann Arbor, Michigan, December 22, 1838.
 She was the second daughter of Samuel Rosecrans Doty and Hannah Lawrence, who were among the pioneers of Michigan.
 Bates was of Dutch and English ancestry.
 Her great-grandfather, a Rosecrans, was ninety years old when he died, and the legend goes that at the time of his death "his hair was as black as a raven's wing."
 Another ancestor was with George Washington at Valley Forge.
 She was also a descendant of Ethan Allen.
 On the mother's side were the Lawrences, and Hannah Lawrence, the great-grandmother, was remembered for her gift of story-telling.
 Her siblings included a brother, Duane, and a sister, Helen Ann.

 The homestead in Ann Arbor, "Heart's Content," was well known for its books and pictures.
 Bates had a rhyming talent from her earliest days.
 She wrote verses when she could only print in big letters.
 Her first poem was published when she was nine years old.

 The location of the State University in Ann Arbor gave better facilities for education than were offered in the usual western village.
 It was before the admission of women to equal opportunities with men, but it was possible to secure private instruction in advanced studies.
 This the Doty daughters had in addition to private schools, while the son attended the university.